loosgagnet/Building-detection-and-roof-type-recognition/README.md

  -- For roof type recognition,

--- It includes three classes of roofs such as flat, gable and hip roofs (4800 IR-R-G images per class).
+-- It includes three classes of roofs such as flat, gable and hip roofs (4800 IR-R-G images per class, after data augmentation).

 -- Image samples of dataset 2: